Searching ...

 proper education and use of technology

-Tennessee and South Carolina have room for growth when it comes to education.
-US News and World Report does favor Tennessee, as it came in at no. 31, while South Carolina was no. 42 during the 2021 evaluation cycle.
+Tennessee and South Carolina have room for growth in education.
+US News and World Report does favor Tennessee, which came in at no. 31, while South Carolina was no. 42 during the 2023 evaluation cycle.
+Notably, Tennessee’s public K-12 school system came in at 18th in the nation.

-Some more information to compare the two systems:
+Some more information to compare the two public school systems:

 Tennessee